qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 possible if the layer is from the same database or the style is stored in the QGIS local database.

-The :guilabel:`Load Style from Database` dialog displays a list of styles related to the layer found in the database and all the other styles saved in it, with name and description.
+The :guilabel:`Database Styles Manager` dialog displays a list of styles related to the layer found in the database and all the other styles saved in it, with name and description.